hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_prose/196_on_dr_paul_deussen.md

 pioneers of Sanskrit scholarship in Germany.
 Heroic certainly they were — what interest except their pure and unselfish love of knowledge could German scholars have had at that time in Indian literature?
-The veteran Professor was expounding a chapter of *Shakuntalâ*; and on that day there was no one present more eagerly and attentively listening to Lassen's exposition than our young student.
+The veteran Professor was expounding a chapter of *Shakuntalā*; and on that day there was no one present more eagerly and attentively listening to Lassen's exposition than our young student.
 The subject-matter of the exposition was of course interesting and wonderful, but more wonderful